quay/mirror-registry/README.md

 ## Pre-Requisites

-- RHEL 8 or Fedora machine with `podman v3.3`  installed
+- RHEL 8 or Fedora machine with `podman v3.3` and `openssl` installed
 - Fully qualified domain name for the Quay service (must resolve via DNS, or at least [/etc/hosts](#local-dns-resolution))
 - Passwordless `sudo` access on the target host (rootless install tbd)
 - Key-based SSH connectivity on the target host (will be set up automatically for local installs, in case of remote hosts see [here](#generate-ssh-keys))